rust-lang/rustlings/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-118-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

+# My Solutions to the Rustlings Course!

+Working directly with concepts and code has historically been a really good for me to learn.
+This repo serves to document my progress through Rustlings.

 # rustlings 🦀❤️

 Greetings and welcome to `rustlings`.
 This project contains small exercises to get you used to reading and writing Rust code.
 This includes reading and responding to compiler messages!